deepjavalibrary/djl/docs/development/inference_performance_optimization.md

 ```

 #### oneDNN(MKLDNN) acceleration
-By default, TensorFlow engine comes with oneDNN enabled, no special configuration needed.
+By default, the TensorFlow engine comes with oneDNN enabled, no special configuration needed.

 #### Thread configuration
 It's recommended to use 1 thread for operator parallelism during multithreading inference.
-You can configure it by setting the following 3 envinronment variables:
+You can configure it by setting the following 3 environment variables:

 ```bash
 export OMP_NUM_THREADS=1